AB 446 (Ward D) Surveillance pricing.

 and vests the agency with full administrative power, authority, and jurisdiction to enforce those

-provisions.
+exemptions.
 This bill would, subject to certain exceptions, prohibit a person from engaging in